obenchekroun/hadistory/README.md

 -   When compiling Onnxstream for RPi Zero 2W, you might also need to `-DMAX_SPEED=OFF`, as it needs more memory during build time and can create a non functionnal executable .
 See [Onxxstream github](https://github.com/vitoplantamura/OnnxStream?tab=readme-ov-file#how-to-build-the-stable-diffusion-example-on-linuxmacwindowstermux) for details.

 ## ISSUES/IDEAS/TODO
-- Currently, the program just renders a single page at a set interval.
-It would certainly possible to ask Ollama to generate multiple pages for a complete "story", and then generate illustrations for each page.
-The entire "story" could be saved locally and "flipped" through more rapidly than discrete page generation.
-- The output lacks some diversity, with many of the same characters and themes.
-This may be improved with a higher quality prompt, modifying the model temperature, or creating a prompt generator that randomly generates prompts from a set of themes, characters, creatures, artifacts, etc.
-- The current font doesn't look great on the display.
-Finding a better font, or perhaps rendering the page horizontally instead of rotating it might have a better result.
-- Fitting the text on the screen doesn't always work, since I'm requesting that the model limit itself and naively splitting the output programmatically.
 - This would be easily modifiable to create other things like sci-fi stories, weird New Yorker cartoons or off-brand Pokemon.
 - This may be thermally taxing on the RPi.
 Inferrence consumes all CPUs for many minutes, then sits idle for the set interval.
-- The code isn't very reslilient but seems to work reliably.

 ## Miscellaneous